sedie/bayside/README.md

 - **species_authority**: CHARACTER {any length} -- naming authority of species. **NOTE**, do no include year of description in this field, only the unique name of authors on that publication.
 - **year**: INTEGER [1, Inf) -- the year the species was described

+This model is really designed for comparing groups, however it will work for single groups too.

 ## Run Model

 The model can be executed through the command line from the project parent directory using: